Guadalupe Huerta

 Guadalupe Huerta (born Guadalupe Verdugo on October 5, 1920 – January 14, 2000) was a Hispanic activist and lobbyist.

 She worked as an Arizona lobbyist for the elderly in Washington during the Clinton administration.
 She is also responsible for providing government housing for seniors and people with disabilities.
 She received numerous community service awards, including the Jefferson Award for Public Service, and the Hon Kachina Award.

 Early life and career

 She was born Guadalupe Verdugo, in Glendale, Arizona.
 Her mother was born into the Mesa family of Glendale.
-The Mesa family was matriarchial family and Guadalupe's grandmother owned a great deal of real estate in Glendale, Arizona.
+The Mesa family was matriarchal family, and Guadalupe's grandmother owned a great deal of real estate in Glendale, Arizona.
 Her grandmother lived in one of the historic Victorian houses near the center of town.